 Christmas Word #14: Welkin

 As in, “The welkin rang with cheers of ‘Happy New Year!’ when the clock struck midnight.”

 Never heard of “welkin” before?
 Check out these funny words that have just been added to the dictionary!

 As in, “Hannah and her former university roommate met to have a drink and reminisce about auld lang syne.”

-Now that you’ve taken this Christmas words challenge, try your hand at this surprising Christmas trivia.
+Now that you’ve got these Christmas words under your belt, try your hand at these tricky Christmas brain teasers.